 Keeping a healthy gut is essential, as approximately 80% of the immune system lives in the gut!
 According to Dr. Zach Bush, there is an ecosystem of more than 38,000 different bacteria and fungi that make up our gut microbiome.
 In fact, there are more of these microbes in our bodies than there are human cells, as they are very important!
 When one takes an antibiotic, in addition to killing the unwanted bacteria, it also destroys the healthy microbes that we need for a healthy immune system.
 Probiotics are important in restoring beneficial bacteria and maintaining a healthy microbiome, but we need to be careful when selecting.
 Many probiotics are high in only a few microbes and supporting only a small number of them can throw off the balance of the microbiome.
-I recommend Ion Biome due to its rich source of probiotics supporting the overall ecosystem of the microbiome and the beneficial enzymes that strengthen the tight junctions of the gut lining.14
+I recommend ION* Biome due to its beneficial enzymes supporting tight junctions between the cells in the gut lining.
+We want to keep this barrier strong to help the vibrant microbiome to flourish.14

 - Essential Oils